Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 ### Resource Group

-After you logged in, we gonna need to create a Resource Group for our deployment.
-If you haven't yet created a Resource Group, we gonna do that now!
+After you logged in, we need to create a Resource Group for our deployment.
+If you haven't yet created a Resource Group, we will do that now!
 But what is a Resource Group, one might ask.
 Bare with me!
 A Resource Group is a container that holds related resources for an Azure solution.
 The resource group includes those resources that you want to manage as a group.
 Simply saying, it's like a folder that contains files.
 Simple as that ;-)

 To create a Resource Group, you need a name and the location for your Resource Group.